ENTALCLINICLONDON

 What are zirconia crowns?

-Zirconia's remarkable durability stems from its unique crystalline structure.
-At the molecular level, zirconium dioxide exhibits what scientists call "transformation toughening" – when stress is applied, the crystal structure transforms to absorb and distribute forces, preventing crack propagation.
+Zirconia's durability stems from its crystalline structure.
+At the molecular level, zirconium dioxide exhibits a property known as "transformation toughening" – when stress is applied, the crystal structure transforms to absorb and distribute forces, helping limit crack propagation.

-This mechanism gives zirconia a flexural strength of approximately 1,200 MPa, significantly higher than traditional dental ceramics.
-To put this in perspective, zirconia is nearly as hard as diamond on the Mohs scale, yet it can be precisely machined and shaped for dental applications.
+Laboratory testing has reported zirconia flexural strength values of around 1,200 MPa, which is higher than many traditional dental ceramics.
+By comparison, zirconia ranks high on the Mohs hardness scale, yet it can still be precisely machined and shaped for dental applications.
+(Hardness is just one of several properties that influence clinical performance.)

-The material's biocompatibility is equally impressive.
-Zirconia is chemically inert, meaning it doesn't react with oral fluids or tissues.
-This property, combined with its smooth surface finish, makes it highly resistant to plaque accumulation and bacterial adhesion, supporting better long-term oral health outcomes.
+Zirconia's biocompatibility is also well documented.
+It is chemically inert, meaning it generally doesn't react with oral fluids or tissues.
+This property, combined with its smooth surface finish, helps it resist plaque accumulation and bacterial adhesion, which can support oral health when combined with good hygiene.

 Aesthetic Advantages of Zirconia Crowns

-Modern zirconia formulations have overcome early concerns about translucency and colour matching.
-Contemporary zirconia materials are available in multiple translucency levels, allowing dental technicians to create restorations that closely mimic natural tooth structure.
+Modern zirconia formulations have addressed earlier concerns about translucency and colour matching.
+Contemporary zirconia materials are available in multiple translucency levels, allowing dental technicians to create restorations designed to closely match natural tooth structure.

-The material's optical properties enable excellent light transmission, creating depth and vitality similar to natural teeth.
-Unlike metal-based crowns, zirconia eliminates the risk of dark margins showing through the gum line, particularly important for anterior teeth where aesthetics are paramount.
+The material's optical properties allow good light transmission, helping create depth and vitality similar to natural teeth.
+Unlike metal-based crowns, zirconia avoids the risk of dark margins showing through the gum line, which is particularly relevant for front teeth where aesthetics are important.

 Layered zirconia techniques allow for highly customised characterisation, enabling dental technicians to replicate the subtle colour variations and surface textures that make natural teeth unique.
-This attention to detail ensures that cosmetic dental treatments achieve results that blend seamlessly with your existing smile.
+This attention to detail ensures that cosmetic dental treatments — including advanced ceramic veneers — achieve results that blend seamlessly with your existing smile.

 Saving £3,750 on Zirconia Teeth